Responsibilities of FINRA

 FINRA arbitration is the most common way for broker fraud claims to be decided.
 The majority of brokerage firms have arbitration clauses in their agreements, binding investors to arbitration.
 In some cases, investors may be able to file lawsuits rather than go to arbitration.
 However, the court process typically takes much longer to reach a resolution, so investors could wait years to have a chance of recouping their money.

-To learn more about options you may have for recovering your investment from a dishonest broker, contact Wolper Law Firm to speak with a highly trained Georgia FINRA lawyer.
+To learn more about options you may have for recovering your investment from a dishonest broker, contact Wolper Law Firm, P.A. to speak with a highly trained Georgia FINRA lawyer.
 We provide free, confidential case reviews.
 Call 800.931.8452 to arrange a time to speak with us.

 Do Not Let Time Run Out on Your Claim – Call Our Georgia FINRA Lawyers Today